Michael-Brodsky/PG/src/components/readme.md

 Facilitates configuration and asynchronous operation of an LCD display including formatted printing.

 ### RemoteControl.h
-Facilitates remote execution of client code over a serial connection.
+Facilitates remote execution of client code over a network connection.

 ### SweepServo.h
 Asynchronous servo controller that uses natural units, degrees of rotation and angular velocity, instead of pulse widths.